 Every big-ticket appliance in your home requires some sort of maintenance.
 The air conditioning system is no exception.
 In order for the unit to operate as closely to the factory specifications as possible, it needs to be cleaned, lubricated and tested at least once a year.
-Professionals like those on our team at We Care Plumbing, Heating, Air, and Solar in Murrieta, CA, see it as a tune-up.
+Professionals like those on our team at We Care Plumbing, Heating and Air in Murrieta, CA, see it as a tune-up.
 Your car requires a tune-up at regular intervals, and so does your home cooling system.
 Here is what basic maintenance for your air conditioner entails and why.

 A Clean Filter